 Better sleep leads to a healthier and happier life.
 A 20 minute Pilates exercise can make such a difference and you will see how your life improves mentally and physically.

-40. Alleviates the fear of falling for the elderly
+40. Pilates improves balance & reduces the fear of falling for the more elderly

 Fear of falling is a major health risk for elderly people, not only because of the physical risk but how it might affect their quality of life.
-A study has linked Pilates to, not only improving the balance of older women (amongst many other benefits mentioned above), but also reduced their fear of falling.
+A 2022 study by researchers in Portugal has linked Pilates to, not only improving the balance of older women (amongst many other benefits mentioned above), but also reduced their fear of falling.

 41. Helps musicians with their posture and lung capacity